LA County Looking to Return Land to Family Descendants of Bruce's Beach

 Hahn’s statement was released amid growing awareness of the racist injustice carried out by Manhattan Beach’s city council in 1924 when members voted to use eminent domain to take property away from Willa and Charles Bruce, the first Black landowners in Manhattan Beach.

-The Bruce’s bought their first plot in 1912 right along the strand between what is currently 26th and 27th streets, developing a flourishing resort community for Los Angeles’ Black citizens, but not without enduring more than a decade’s worth of discrimination and intimidation from some of their white neighbors.
+The Bruce’s bought their first plot in 1912 right along the strand between what is currently 26th and 27th streets, developing a flourishing resort community for Los Angeles’ Black residents who endured discrimination and intimidation from some of their white neighbors.

 “It’s not an oral history of hearsay, it’s in the newspaper of record of the time,” said Alison Rose Jefferson, a historian and author.
 “That harassment went on the first day that this business was open here in Manhattan Beach.”